image_1

 Quantifying climate impacts.

-We study carbon dynamics in wetlands and peatlands to improve climate solutions and carbon management strategies.
+We study carbon dynamics in coastal wetlands and peatlands to improve climate solutions and carbon management strategies.

 35%